ArchlyFi/archly-solidly-docs/pages/launch.md

 Archly launched with an initial distribution of 10M Arc locked for 4 years that was airdropped to Telos EVM DeFi community members.

-An addition 10M Arc locked for 4 years on each chain (70M Arc locked into veArc) was airdropped to Archly community members for the expansion to Arbitrum Nova, Arbitrum One, BNB Chain (BSC), Fantom, Kava, Optimism, and Polygon chains.
+An addition 10M Arc locked for 4 years on each chain (10M Arc locked into veArc) was airdropped to Archly community members for the expansion to Arbitrum Nova, Arbitrum One, Base, BNB Chain (BSC), Fantom, Kava, Optimism, and Polygon chains.

 Details of the initial distribution and token emissinos are available in the [Initial Distribution section of the Tokenomics](/tokenomics#initial-distribution).